svelteuidev/svelteui/apps/docs/src/pages/theming/ssr.md

 ## 2.

-Once you've wrapped your application in the provider, all you need to do is add the `ssr` prop to it and boom.
+Once you've wrapped your application in the provider, all you need to do is add the `ssr` prop to it and boom!
 The `ssr` prop will give you all the CSS you need to server-side render your styles:

 ```svelte
 <script>